openEOPlatform/LPS_presentations/README.md

 # LPS_presentations
-Reopository to share and work on Notebooks and Presentations for each classroom training and demo
+Repository to share and work on Notebooks and Presentations for each classroom training and demo